julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 :::

-The package `internal/testutil` exposes various functions to duplicate a directory that are reused by functions inside `internal/core/core_test.go` to provide a complete note collection:
+The package `internal/testutil` exposes various functions to duplicate a directory that are reused by functions inside `internal/core/core_test.go` to provide a complete repository of notes:

 1. Copy Markdown files present under `internal/core/testdata` (aka golden files).
-2. Init a valid `.nt` directory and ensure `CurrentCollection()` reads from this repository.
+2. Init a valid `.nt` directory and ensure `CurrentRepository()` reads from this repository.
 3. Return the temporary directory (automatically cleaned after the test completes)

-Example (`SetUpCollectionFromGoldenDirNamed`):
+Example (`SetUpRepositoryFromGoldenDirNamed`):

 ```go
 package core